ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 ### 2.5.1 Download Acknowledgement
 Individual can choose to print the Acknowledgement or can Download the Acknowledgement as PDF and print later

-The acknowledgement template is language and channel (email,sms,on screen) specific.
+The acknowledgement template is language and channel (email, sms, on screen) specific.

 [**Reference Templates**](https://github.com/mosip/mosip/tree/master/docs/requirements/Templates/Pre-registration)
 ### 2.5.2 Send Acknowledgement to Email/Phone